splitio/public-api-postman/README.md

 # Postman collection for Split Public API endpoints

-This repo contains a Postman collection file describing Split public API locate at https://docs.split.io/reference
+This repo contains a Postman collection file describing the Split public API located at https://docs.split.io/reference

 Currently, this is a community maintained repo.
 Feel free to contribute any missing endpoints by issuing pull requests.